supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 To fully comprehend this tab, you must first understand two key sleep principles.
 These are the components of sleep:
 1. Homeostatic component: the more we stay awake, the sleepier we get.
 2. Circadian component: sleep is a 24-hour cycle, which peaks and troughs.
+The word "circadian"